J-Mikolajczyk/Momentum/README.md

 # Momentum <img src="frontend/src/assets/favicon.ico" alt="Momentum Logo" width="24" height="24" />

-Momentum is a full-stack strength training tracker PWA built with Java Spring Boot, React, and MongoDB.
-It allows users to plan and track their training blocks, log workouts by week and day, and record exercises with detailed set data including reps and weights.
+Momentum is a full-stack progressive web app that allows users to log their strength training workouts.
+It is built with Java Spring Boot, React, and MongoDB.
+Users can plan and create training blocks, log workouts by week and day, and record exercises with detailed set data including reps and weights.

 > 🚧 This project is a work in progress.
-Features like JWT authentication and a finalized user profile page are currently in development.
+Features like pre-made training templates and a finalized user profile page are currently in development.

----

-## ✨ Features to be Implemented

-- User login and account system (JWT + Spring Security coming soon)
-- Add custom days (e.g., Chest Day, Leg Day, etc.)
-- Add exercises to each day
-- Track detailed sets: reps, weight, and more
 ---
 ## ☁️ Deployment Platforms